coder/docs/guides/v2-faq.md

-In v1, workspaces are Kubernetes pods with an inner container based on [container images](../images/index.md) with an optional configure script in the image that runs additional configurations as the non-root user after the workspace is built. v1 has an optional workspace template yaml spec to define compute and additional bash scripting steps.
+In v1, workspaces are Kubernetes pods with an inner container based on [container images](../images/index.md) with an optional configure script in the image that runs additional configurations as the non-root user after the workspace is built.
+Coder v1 has an optional workspace template yaml spec to define compute and additional bash scripting steps.

-In v2, workspaces are defined as [Terraform templates](https://coder.com/docs/coder-oss/latest/templates) with Terraform resources to define the compute type. e.g., Kubernetes pod, Docker container, or VM.
+In Coder v2, workspaces are defined as [Terraform templates](https://coder.com/docs/coder-oss/latest/templates) with Terraform resources to specify the infrastructure provider and compute type. e.g., Kubernetes pod, Docker container, or VM.
 Docker or alternatively VM images are specified in the template.
-The template includes a `startup_script` configuration that can run the configure script in the image or additional steps like in v1 workspace templates. v1 workspace applications are configured as `coder_app` resources in the Terraform template.
+The template includes an agent resource and `startup_script` configuration that can run the configure script in the image or additional steps like in v1 workspace templates.
+Coder v1 workspace applications are configured as `coder_app` resources in the Terraform template.

 v1 [organizations](../admin/organizations/index.md) are
 [groups](https://coder.com/docs/coder-oss/latest/admin/groups) in v2.

-Integration points remain like [OIDC](https://coder.com/docs/coder-oss/latest/admin/auth) for single-sign-on and specifying image registries in v2 templates.
+Integration points remain the same like [OIDC](https://coder.com/docs/coder-oss/latest/admin/auth) for single-sign-on and specifying image registries in v2 templates.